ME-ICA/tedana/docs/denoising.rst

 This page has three purposes:

 1. Describe different approaches to denoising using ICA components.
-2. Provide sample code using common code to perform each type of denoising.
+2. Provide sample code that performs each type of denoising.
 3. Describe how to incorporate external regressors (e.g., motion parameters) into the denoising step.

 .. admonition:: Which should you use?